MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/reference.md

 Manage GitHub Actions pipelines.

-The Azure Developer CLI template includes a GitHub Actions pipeline configuration file (in the *.github/workflows* folder) that deploys your app whenever code is pushed to the main branch.
+The Azure Developer CLI template includes a GitHub Actions pipeline configuration file (in the `.github/workflows` directory) that deploys your app whenever code is pushed to the main branch.

 For more information, go to [https://aka.ms/azure-dev/pipeline](https://aka.ms/azure-dev/pipeline).